|The State of Wisconsin has had a different, Progressive philosophy towards funding its

 Daniel Burnham in 1900, according to Kenosha Public Library's

-web site.
+web site, page no longer online.
 Burnham also was heavily involved in Chicago's Columbian Exposition (1893 World's Fair), Chicago's city planning, and improving Washington, DC's design.

 (Burnham Library of the Art Institute of Chicago was instituted by his sons.)